tabsdata/tutorials/t01_csv_pub_sub/README.md

-In this tutorial, we’ll walk through a simple yet common use case, following these steps:
+In this tutorial, we’ll explore how Tabsdata enables Pub/Sub for Tables.

-* Read a raw CSV file, containing some dummy personal details of individuals, from a source system.
-* Filter out columns that contain personally identifiable information.
-* Push the cleaned data to a destination system.
+We'll start by setting up the systema and creating a publisher that reads data from a CSV file stored in a local input directory.
+This data will be published as a table called CUSTOMER_LEADS within a collection named CUSTOMERS.
+In Tabsdata, collections are containers for related tables, to make data organization and management more efficient.

+On the subscriber side, we'll set up a subscriber that reads data from this table and writes it to a local output directory.
+In a real-world scenario, your data source could be a database, an S3 bucket, or another storage location, while the subscriber could write data to various endpoints such as a database or file system.

 To achieve this, we will be using a Python IDE and CLI to work with the Tabsdata system and various Tabsdata functions.